Northern Inuit Dog dog breed

 About the Northern Inuit Dog

-The Northern Inuit Dog is a very large hybrid dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Northern Inuit Dog is best matched with experienced owners.
+The Northern Inuit Dog is a large hybrid dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Northern Inuit Dog is best matched with experienced owners.
 Typically standing 23 to 32 inches and weighing 55 to 110 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Hybrid Dogs group, the Northern Inuit Dog brings a distinct combination of traits that sets it apart.
 The Northern Inuit Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Northern Inuit Dog loves being close to its people and forms strong bonds with every member of the household.